|

 models, consumption-based asset pricing.
 Other related areas,

-such as fund performance evaluation, event studies, and behavioral
+such as fund performance evaluation, some event studies, and the importance of investor behavior

-the concept of stochastic discount factor (SDF), GMM-based estimation
+the concept of stochastic discount factor (SDF), GMM-based model estimation, and modern mean-variance

 This course familiarizes